influxdata/docs-v2/content/influxdb/cloud-dedicated/query-data/execute-queries/client-libraries/python.md

    `venv` creates the new virtual environment directory in your project.

-3. To activate the new virtual environment in your terminal, run the `source` command and pass the file path of the virtual environment `activate` script:
+3. To activate the new virtual environment in your terminal, run the `source` command and pass the path of the virtual environment `activate` script:

     ```sh
     source envs/VIRTUAL_ENVIRONMENT_NAME/bin/activate